 |Nicholas (Nick) Monroe|

 Nick is a Master of Public Affairs student at IUPUI, with a concentration in Policy Analysis.
-He is writing a thesis on conservation policy and environmental incomes in the Global South.
-Nick has supported the lab’s various research projects related to natural resource management and locally led development.
+He is writing a thesis on climate change adaptation and environmental justice.
+Nick supported the lab’s various research projects related to natural resource management.